Is The Popular Succulent Jade Plant Poisonous or Toxic?

 Is The Jade Plant Poisonous or Toxic?

-The Jade tree has found to be mildly poisonous to humans upon ingestion, causing minor symptoms like vomiting and diarrhea.
+The Jade tree has been found to be mildly poisonous to humans upon ingestion, causing minor symptoms like vomiting and diarrhea.

 However, Jade plants are included in the list of extremely poisonous plants for dogs and cats, according to ASPCA.

-More on: Succulents Poisonous to Dogs
+Related: More on Succulents Poisonous to Dogs

 What Parts Of The Jade Plant Are Poisonous or Toxic?